-I was at a buffet in Singapore the other day and saw something that really caught my attention.
+These Chinese boiled peanuts were indeed a discovery.
+The long story goes: I was at a buffet in a hotel in Singapore and saw something that caught my eye.
 I’m keto, but I’m not dead.
 Whenever I see something interesting that is basically for free – I’ve paid for the buffet, after all – I’ll try… at least one bite.
 A sacrifice, if you may, in the name of research: finding new ketofy-able foods.

 When I tried it, it was the most puzzling sensation.
 The taste was familiar, and yet I couldn’t guess what it was.
-The consistency and flavor somehow reminded me of a soft baked sweet potato – enough to turn me into a wild beast and run all the way back to the buffet table to grab all the remaining beans from the display before anybody else had the idea.
+The consistency and flavor somehow reminded me of a soft baked sweet potato – enough to turn me into a wild beast and run all the way back to the buffet table to grab all the remaining “beans” from the display before anybody else had the idea.

 Before going back to my table, feeling a mix of guilt and shame, I pointed at the beans in my bowl and asked the nice cook behind the counter:

-I was too intrigued, and googled it immediately while devouring the peanuts.
+I googled it immediately while devouring the boiled peanuts.
 My mind was racing: I mean, if peanut butter has an acceptable amount of carbs, peanuts must be the same, right?
 But they taste so sweet, they must have a ton of sugar in them!
 Not according to Google, they don’t!

 Raw peanuts can be either green or dehydrated: the green ones are called such not for their color, but because they have been freshly harvested.
 They are harder to find outside the season.
-The moisture content in green peanuts is higher, so they will require less boiling time to reach the soft “baked sweet potato” stage.
+The moisture content in green peanuts is higher, so they will require less boiling time to reach the desired soft “baked sweet potato” stage.

 Raw dehydrated peanuts are much easier to find, and are the ones I used for this recipe.
 They are available all year around, as they are basically green peanuts that have been air-dried to extend shelf life.